NuGet/docs.microsoft.com-nuget/docs/create-packages/Publish-a-package.md

 To submit signed packages, you must first [register the certificate](../reference/Signed-Packages-Reference.md#register-certificate-on-nugetorg) used for signing the packages.

 > [!Warning]
-> nuget.org will reject packages that don't satisfy the [signed package requirements](../reference/Signed-Packages-Reference.md#signature-requirements-on-nugetorg).
+> nuget.org rejects packages that don't satisfy the [signed package requirements](../reference/Signed-Packages-Reference.md#signature-requirements-on-nugetorg).

 ### Package validation and indexing